 - You have rare eye conditions (like retinitis pigmentosa)

 Red flags include chest pain during sex, severe dizziness, or a prolonged erection.
 If you experience any of these, seek immediate medical attention.
+It’s always best to err on the side of caution and consult a healthcare provider to ensure Kamagra is the right fit for you.

 Final Thoughts